Security-Onion-Solutions/securityonion-docs/fleet.rst

 .. image:: images/fleet.png
   :target: _images/fleet.png

 Custom :ref:`osquery` packages were generated for you during setup and you can find them under Downloads in :ref:`soc`.
-Before you install a package on an endpoint, use :ref:`sudo so-allow` on your manager node to configure the firewall to allow inbound osquery connections.
+Before you install a package on an endpoint, use :ref:`so-allow` on your manager node to configure the firewall to allow inbound osquery connections.

 Configuration
 -------------